TecHAyusH6476/DSA-Prep-HacktoberFest22/README.md

 # DSA-Prep-HacktoberFest22
 DSA important questions in terms of interview and OA of product based companies.

-# Please do  contribute in this repository as it's include in Hacktoberfest 2022
+# Please feel free to contribute in this repository as it's included in Hacktoberfest 2022 (Hacktober-Accepted)